Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 When talking about Barron’s vs Princeton Review in the context of the GRE, Princeton Review wins by a mile, in our team’s opinion.

-Princeton’s coverage of each of the three sections for the GRE – Verbal, Math, and Analytical Writing – go much deeper than Barron’s in terms of informational overviews, strategies, tips and examples of how to work sample problems.
+Beyond being more up-to-date, Princeton’s coverage of each of the three sections for the GRE – Verbal, Math, and Analytical Writing – go much deeper than Barron’s in terms of informational overviews, strategies, tips, and examples of how to work sample problems.

 There is nothing wrong with Barron’s coverage of these sections, touching on many of the same points, but Princeton’s review is just so much more robust.
 They provide more demonstrative problems and thoughtful analysis.

-Given the subtle differences between their questions, drilling on both sets of practice materials may provide more comprehensive prep.
+Given the subtle differences between their questions, drilling on both sets of practice materials may provide more comprehensive coverage.
 Just a thought.

 WINNER: Princeton Review GRE Prep

-Best Budget Prep Course 15% OFF ➔ Use Code: TPI15
+Best Budget Prep Course 20% OFF ➔ Use Code: TPI20

 Barron’s GMAT vs Princeton Review GMAT